ckormanyos/real-time-cpp/readme.txt

 The ARM(R) Cortex(TM)-M3 configuration (called "target stm32f100") runs on
 the STM32VLDISCOVERY board commercially available from ST Microelectronics(R).
 The program toggles the blue LED on portc.8.

+The first ARM(R) Cortex(TM)-M4 configuration (called "target stm32f407") runs on the STM32F4DISCOVERY board commercially available from ST Microelectronics(R).
+The program toggles the blue LED on portd.15.

 The ARM(R) A8 configuration (called "target am335x") runs on the BeagleBone board (black edition).
 For the white edition, the CPU clock needs to be reduced